runebookai/tome/README.md

 Tome is the simplest way to get started with local LLMs and MCP.
 Tome manages your MCP servers so there's no fiddling with uv/npm or json files - connect it to Ollama, find an MCP server via our [Smithery](https://smithery.ai) marketplace integration (or paste your own uvx/npx command), and chat with an MCP-powered model in seconds.

 This is a Technical Preview so bear in mind things will be rough around the edges.
 [Join us on Discord](https://discord.gg/9CH6us29YA) to share tips, tricks, and issues you run into.
-Also make sure to star this repo on GitHub to stay on top of updates and feature releases!
+Star this repo to stay on top of updates and feature releases!

 ## Features